Hazardous Waste and Liquid Industrial By-Product Regulations Webinar SeriesContact: Christine Grossman 517-284-6860Agency: Environmental Quality

 Does your facility accept liquid industrial by-products from off-site?
 If so, due to statutory changes that took effect in March 2016, you must annually report this activity to the DEQ, Waste Management and Radiological Protection Division by April 30th for the previous calendar year.
 Only sites that accept liquid industrial by-product from one site owned and operated by the same company are typically excluded from annual reporting.
 Some wastewaters, when regulated under other regulations, may also be excluded.
 View this webinar to learn more about the liquid industrial by-products designated facility handling and reporting requirements.

-- View the Liquid Industrial By-products Reporting Webinar
+- View the Liquid Industrial By-products Handling and Reporting Webinar

-- Download the Liquid Industrial By-products Reporting Webinar Notes
+- Download the Liquid Industrial By-products Handling and Reporting Webinar Notes

 - Download the Receiving Facility Reporting Regulations Guide